 Vegetables and Fruits make the best finger foods followed by chicken, cheese and bread.

-25+ Fruit Finger Food Recipes for Babies and Toddlers
+Delicious Finger Food for Babies and Toddlers: 25+ Irresistible Fruit Recipes

-Fruits make great finger food, they are sweet and juicy and babies love to munch and suck upon them.
+Fruits make great finger food for babies, they are sweet and juicy and babies love to munch and suck upon them.

 1. Steamed Apple Cubes